Model Context Protocol

 Automating Blockchain-Based Smart Contracts & Tokenization

-Enabling Decentralized Workflows with AI-Optimized Collaboration
+Decentralized Workflows and AI Collaboration

 Model-Context-Protocol (MCP) + Agent-to-Agent (A2A) messaging